Assistant Professor of Art History

 For over a decade, Dr. Fowler has also served as co-author of the "Chronique Archéologique de la Religion Grecque" (Kernos), on which he is responsible for Central Greece.
 In addition to developing his dissertation into a book, Dr. Fowler is currently co-editing two international volumes (archaeology of ritual in the ancient Mediterranean; and the Temple Mount/Haram al-Sharif in Jerusalem) and preparing studies on man-eating myth in Greek art, the aesthetics of apotropaic images, and roadside shrines in Central Greece.
 Beyond these projects, Dr. Fowler is an active contributor to Smarthistory, which is working to democratize access to high-quality, expert-written art history learning resources.

 As a commissioned member and chair of Johnson City's Public Art Committee (JCPA), Dr. Fowler enjoys assisting with various projects aimed at integrating art into the everyday lives of people in this region, beautifying the city we collectively call home, and building community through collaboration.
+In recognition of “superior all-around performance” in teaching, research, and service over his first four years at ETSU, in 2023 Dr. Fowler was named the recipient of the College of Arts and Sciences’ Distinguished New Faculty Award.

 Art History Survey II (ARTH 2020)